What Kind of Wood Is Best for Knife Handles

 Package includes: 20 pieces of walnut wood scales

-This one is for the ones who prefer dark hardwood for their knife handles.
-The Black Walnut Wood Knife Scales, 20 Pack offers the customers a variety of dark walnut wood pieces.
+This one is for those who prefer dark hardwood for their knife handles.
+The Black Walnut Wood Knife Scales, 20 Pack, offers customers a variety of dark walnut wood pieces.

-The size of these individual pieces is 5″ x 1-1/2″ x 3/8″ inches.
+These individual pieces measure 5″ x 1-1/2″ x 3/8″ inches.
 Anyone who wants dark walnut handles for personal or professional knife-making projects can buy this package without hesitation.

-This is also a perfect option to choose from.
-If you find the product is defective, you can always get another package completely free with their money-back guarantee.
-Although, this service only lasts for 60 days of the purchase.
+This is also a perfect option.
+If you find the product defective, you can always get another package completely free with their money-back guarantee.
+However, this service only lasts 60 days from the purchase.

 3. Bookmatched Handle Blank Exotic Knife Scales Wood